liammclennan/withouttheloop/contents/articles/2018-01-10-react-8-ajax-continued/index.md

 *redux-first-router* puts route information into the redux store when a route is matched. `mapStateToProps` extracts the `location` key from the store, which is then used in the `App` component to extract the `type` value.

-`connectMap` maps route action types to React components.
+`componentMap` maps route action types to React components.
 If the route action type is `HOME` then `View` will be a `ConnectedSearch`, which is what we want for the home page.

 AJAX Actions
 ==========